f4pga/prjxray/docs/dev_database/common/mask.rst

 mask files
 ==========

 The *mask files* are generated for every FPGA :term:`tile <tile>` type.
-They store the information, which bits in the bitstream can configure the given :term:`tile <tile>` type.
+They store the information which bits in the bitstream can configure the given :term:`tile <tile>` type.

 Naming convention